teks/squadron-commander/HOWTOPLAY.md

 * `debug` drops into a pdb debug session.
 * `r N` runs the simulation for N ticks, defaulting to 24.
 See Not Turn-Based below.

 Other commands are for gameplay itself.
-For these, ships and other vessels are identified by a short unique label, which are used in information displays and in the commands you enter.
+For these, ships and other objects are identified by a short unique label, which are used in information displays and in the commands you enter.
 Each label is a two-character code such as `e5`: